 With the recent release of FL Studio 20, the DAW of choice for many is officially available on OSX.
 The best thing is that project sessions are compatible – so the switch from your old Dell laptop to a top-of-the-line Macbook is as easy as it gets.
 Also, existing FL Studio users can download the Mac version at no additional charge.
 So what are you waiting for?

 If you’ve used FL Studio in the past and are itching to find out what’s new in FL Studio Mac, then here’s a great rundown on what the new version has in store.
 One of the biggest advancement is the introduction of time signature support.
 Finally you can break out of the 4/4 grid and venture out into 6/8 jazz trap!
 LOL!
 In the video Image-Line also cover freezing & consolidation, multiple playlists & playlist updates as well as various workflow updates.
-You’ll also find out about the graph editor, sampler channel updates, updates to native plugins and the mixer.
+You’ll also find out about the graph editor, sampler channel updates, updates to native plugins like Newtone, Fruity Blood and side chain compression in FL Studio.
 FL Studio is out now for PC and Mac, in three flavours: